MathiasStadler/rust-example-cov/project_path.md

 # rust_example_cov

-    - show how works rust coverage inside MS Vscode using the expansion coverage-gutters
+    - These repo show how works rust coverage inside MS Vscode using the expansion coverage-gutters
     - a rocky road
   :smiley: